caliraftdude/Geolocation-automation/README.md

 To use this example, you will need:
 * Licensed big-ip system (14.1 or greater, but some earlier versions may work)
 * Admin access to the big-ip system.
 This will use REST interfaces and you will need to get authenticated
-* Host system with a python 3 enviroment
+* Host system with a python 3.8 enviroment requests & json libraries.
+Note, you could use an earlier version of Python3 but you will need to remove the := operator

 ### Installation